manekinekko/awesome-devcontainers/README.md

 - [Use local storage emulator in remote container](https://www.maneu.net/blog/use-local-storage-emulator-remote-container/) - A quick tip about using local resources (like databases) from within a remote container.
 - [Development Containers in Education: A Guide for Instructors](https://code.visualstudio.com/blogs/2020/07/27/containers-edu) - Development containers with Visual Studio Code can serve as a fantastic tool in education to ensure students have a consistent coding environment.
 They take care of setup so that students and instructors can quickly move past configuration, and instead focus on what's truly important: learning and coding something great!
 - [Using Remote Containers in WSL 2](https://code.visualstudio.com/blogs/2020/07/01/containers-wsl) - See how you can use remote containers in Windows Subsystem for Linux 2 (WSL 2).

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Tutorials

+- [Use a Docker container as a development environment with Visual Studio Code](https://docs.microsoft.com/en-us/learn/modules/use-docker-container-dev-env-vs-code/?WT.mc_id=devcloud-11496-cxa) - Get, create, and configure a container-based development environment with the Visual Studio Code Remote - Containers extension.

+<p align="right">(<a href="#top">back to top</a>)</p>